 LEAF will communicate by email with the parent encouraging them to open a plan.
 Not only will the funds be FDIC insured in the parent or guardian's name upon redemption, many plans can be opened for as little as $25.00.
 So, a single LEAF gift card can make it possible for a parent to start saving for college today.
 LEAF will point the parent to several excellent resources to help them make a choice.

-If, after three months from the date of purchase or scheduled delivery (whichever is later), the gift is not redeemed, LEAF will automatically refund the face value (not including the issuance fee) to the purchaser’s original payment method.
-LEAF may also issue refunds as a result of a purchaser’s timely cancelation.
+If, after three months from the date of purchase or scheduled delivery (whichever is later), the gift is not redeemed, LEAF can refund the face value (not including the issuance fee) to the purchaser’s original payment method.
+LEAF may also issue refunds as a result of a purchaser’s timely cancellation.
 Refunds can take up to ten (10) business days to process, depending on the type of request.
-All refunds will be posted back to the payment method initially used.

 For gift cards redeemed-but-not-transferred after one year, during which time LEAF will send at least a reminder six (6) months from the date of dormancy and again thirty (30) days from dormancy, LEAF on behalf of CBW will issue a check in the amount of the card value minus fees and mail it to the recipient’s known address.